zvokel/code-test/readme.md

 # Calculations

 The file `script.py` builds the portfolios, gets the returns, and prints out things like the total return and correlations.
+I really should have added tests!
+But alas, time.